embedded-graphics/embedded-graphics/simulator/README.md

 # Usage without SDL2

 The `with-sdl` feature can be disabled by adding `default-features = false` to the dependency.
-This will remove the requirement on SDL2 build files being present.
+This will remove the requirement on SDL2 build files being present and removes the `OutputSettings::output_to_display` and `OutputSettings::pixel_pitch` methods.
 For example:

 ```toml
 [dependencies]
 embedded-graphics-simulator = "0.2.0"
 default-features = false
 ```

+This may be useful for screenshot generation in headless/CI environments where extra dependencies are undesirable.

 See the [Choosing
 Features](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#choosing-features)